All of the online data collections which the Library subscribes to are listed on the E-resources Guide Datasets and Statistics list.

 Quick reference publications provide snapshots of recent social and economic data about countries and regions.
 This type of resource is not suitable if you wish to investigate how an issue has changed over time.

 Social and economic datasets for all EU member states are usually freely-available online from the appropriate government institution.
-If you are having difficulty finding the official website, Statesman’s Yearbook Online often provides a link.

 Sources which enable you to easily compare results from different countries include: